sharon-hadar-leverate/2018-Data-Science-Bowl/progress_report/README.md

 In order to understand the data we first need to look at some random images.

 ![plot_images](https://github.com/sharon-hadar-leverate/2018-Data-Science-Bowl/blob/master/new_assets/plot_images.png)
-> (Figure 1: the first line are the images, the second line is the image segmentation and the last line is the image histogram)
+> (Figure 1: images by segmentation and histogram. the first line is the images, the second line is the image segmentation and the last line is the image histogram)

 The images are clearly different, for example, we can see that the first image is grayscale where the third image is purple and light purple.

 Dimension reduction techniques can be used for better visualisation of the data:

 ![image_embedding](https://github.com/sharon-hadar-leverate/2018-Data-Science-Bowl/blob/master/new_assets/image_embedding.png)
+> (Figure 2: PCA embedding (left) UMAP embedding (right))

 In this figure, two techniques were used:
 PCA which is a mathematical transformation from related variables into unrelated variables based on the variables largest possible variance,